mei-friend/mei-friend.github.io/_docs/basic/manipulating.md

 ## Vertical Groups

-If you want some elements in your score to be aligned vertically select all of them and use `Add vertical group` or hotkey "v".
+If you want some elements in your score to be aligned vertically select all of them and use `Add vertical group` or shortcut "v".
 This adds the attribute [`@vgrp`](https://music-encoding.org/guidelines/v4/attribute-classes/att.verticalgroup.html) with an unused group number to your elements.
 Elements with the same group number will be aligned.
 A typical case would be a hairpin-dynamic connection as seen in Fig. 1 with the crescendo-forte.

 <figure class="halfwidth">
     <div class="figure-title">Fig.&thinsp;2: Example of vertical groups with dynamics.</div>